Mudchute Park and Farm: London’s Best City Farm

 Mudchute Park and Farm is home to over 100 animals, including cows, sheep, pigs, goats, chickens, ducks and a few other animals.
 You can watch the animals grazing, feeding, and doing their thing in their fairly natural habitats, and you can even get amongst it and feed the animals yourself (with food bought on-site, of course!)

-Mudchute Park and Farm is home to various farm animals, including cows, pigs, sheep, goats, horses, and donkeys.
-You can watch the animals grazing in the fields and even get up close and personal with some of them.
+Mudchute Park and Farm is home to a variety of farm animals, including cows, pigs, sheep, goats, horses, and donkeys.
+You can watch the animals grazing in the fields and even get up close to some of them.
 The farm also offers a range of educational activities for children, including animal handling sessions and farm tours.

 The Park

-Mudchute Park is an attractive green space that allows you to relax and enjoy nature.
+Mudchute Park is an attractive green space where you can relax and enjoy nature.
 The park features a variety of habitats, including woodlands, meadows, and wetlands, which provide homes for a range of wildlife, including birds, butterflies, and insects.
 You can stroll along the park’s footpaths or enjoy a picnic on the grassy fields.

 Activities and Events